Last updated on May 31, 2026

 Tree of Perdition

-As a black high-toughness matters card, Tree of Perdition sees less play than its green counterpart.
-In EDH, where life totals start at 40, it has an alternate job of keeping life totals low.
-In addition, turning this into a 0/40 and hitting is a good combo.
+As a black high-toughness matters card, Tree of Perdition sees more play than its green counterpart.
+In EDH, where life totals start at 40, it has an alternate job of keeping life totals low, and turning this into a 0/40 has its combo potential.

 Death's Shadow

-Death's Shadow sees lots of competitive 1v1 play in decks that lower their own life total via fetch lands and shocklands, or by paying life for effects.
+Death's Shadow sees occasional competitive 1v1 play in decks that lower their own life total via fetch lands and shock lands, or with other life payment effects.
 Either way, you get a 5/5 or bigger for just 1 mana most of the time.

 Emrakul, the Promised End